 GraphQL CLI tool - An all-in-one tool for GraphQL

-Experience the exhilaration of the Ballerina GraphQL CLI tool.
-Effortlessly generate custom GraphQL clients from schemas, accessing endpoints with ease.
-Seamlessly generate and share Ballerina GraphQL service schemas, facilitating collaboration and empowering efficient development workflows.
+Discover the Ballerina GraphQL CLI tool.
+Easily generate custom GraphQL clients from schemas and access endpoints.
+Create and share Ballerina GraphQL service schemas to streamline collaboration and development workflows.

 GraphQL CLI tool - An all-in-one tool for GraphQL